March 1923

 Dorney (2017), pg 247

-An anti-Treaty intelligence report says that Oriel House (HQ of the CID) is “receiving dozens of anonymous letters giving information on out troops, meetings, dumps, etc., most is unfortunately correct”
+An anti-Treaty intelligence report says that Oriel House (pro-Treaty CID) is “receiving dozens of anonymous letters giving information on our troops, meetings, dumps, etc., most is unfortunately correct”.

 Dorney (2017), pgs 240-241

-Pro-Treaty soldier, Private Donal McGuiness is shot dead while on sentry duty outside Mountjoy Prison and Private Henry Kavanagh is killed outside Portobello Barracks.
+Free State soldier, Private Donal McGuiness, is shot dead while on sentry duty outside Mountjoy Prison and Private Henry Kavanagh is killed outside Portobello Barracks.

 Dorney (2017), pg 246